OBOFoundry/OBOFoundry.github.io/ontology/doid.md

     description: Immune Epitope Database
     examples:
       - url: https://www.iedb.org
-        description:Search for experimental data on antibody and T cell epitopes associated with human diseases in the DO.
+        description: Search for experimental data on antibody and T cell epitopes associated with human diseases in the DO.
+To search for DO disease terms, use the Disease search box on the front page.
 activity_status: active
 repository: https://github.com/DiseaseOntology/HumanDiseaseOntology
 ---